LeslieLopez25/sunnyside-agency-landing-page-main/README.md

 ### Continued development

 Areas that I will be focusing on are flexbox, grid, and media queries and trying to use the position property a little less since I used it little too much :laughing:

+### Updated October 27th, 2021

+I've fixed a few issues with the positioning of items in the 1440px screen size and in the 375px screen size.